NAC Scholarship Application Information - January 2026

 - Participation in extracurricular activities such as the ACE Mentors program, Habitat for Humanity, Engineers Without Borders (EWB), Engineers in Action, or other construction-focused activities;

-- A mentor relationship with a member of the construction industry; and/or mentoring of other students in construction industry-focused activities;
+- Mentoring of other students in construction industry-focused activities;

 - Evidence of internships, co-ops, or employment in the construction industry or construction industry-focused research;

-- That they are the first person in the family to get a four-year college degree, evidence of overcoming hardships and/or that they are from non-traditional backgrounds or circumstances.
+- That they have overcome unique personal challenges that reflect their commitment to education, excellence and the construction profession.
+Examples of such circumstances could include that they are the first person in the family to get a four-year college degree, evidence of overcoming hardships and/or that they are from non-traditional backgrounds or circumstances.

-NAC Scholarship Committee: Mike Garvin (Chair), Andy Ciancia (Vice Chair) Burcu Akinci, Wayne Crew, Anne Ellis, Evelyn Fujimoto, Tim Green, Mark Hastak, Pat Natale, Mike Rigsby, Sarah Slaughter, Jill Tietjen, Kirankumar Topudurti, Hans Van Winkle, Dan Whiteman, Edd Gibson (Ex-Officio), Sandy Pittman (Administration)
+NAC Scholarship Committee: Mike Garvin (Chair), Andy Ciancia (Vice Chair), Wayne Crew, Anne Ellis, Evelyn Fujimoto, Tim Green, Mark Hastak, Pat Natale, Mike Rigsby, Sarah Slaughter, Jill Tietjen, Kirankumar Topudurti, Hans Van Winkle, Dan Whiteman, Edd Gibson (Ex-Officio), Sandy Pittman (Administration)

 Apply Now